-Giles Restoration has been hired by the ESC to spray the numerous patches of phragmites that our spreading inside and outside the wildlife refuge compound as well as the extensive woody invaders of the Tall Grass Prairie.
-This eradication work was successfully completed this past summer and will be monitored for repeat applications if required.
-Wild Parsley, a cousin to noxious Hogweed was discovered and will be eradicated this coming season as well.
-This winter the KCCA and CCCA invasive eradication programs were hired by the ESC to remove common buckthorn, multiflora rose, Russian and Autumn Olive and other invasive plant species from the northern and southern portions of the AWMA.
-Giles Restoration is doing similar work within the Wildlife Sanctuary.
+Giles Restoration has been hired by ESC to spray the numerous patches of phragmites that are spreading inside and outside the wildlife refuge compound as well as the remaining woody invaders of the tall grass prairie for this summer.
+This winter the invasive eradication program continued to remove common buckthorn, multiflora rose, Russian and autumn olive and other invasive plant species from the wildlife refuge.

 Blue Bird Program

-As permitted by the CWS, 400 lb. of shelled corn was thrown into the baiting area every Monday, Wednesday, Fridayfeed by volunteers including the EESS Environmental Leadership Program
+As permitted by Canadian Wildlife Service (CWS), 400 lbs of shelled corn feed was broadcast into the baiting area every Monday, Wednesday, Friday by volunteers including the EESS Environmental Leadership Program following Covid-19 protocols.

-Several bird feedersinstalled in front of Viewing Stand #3 providing niger, black oil sunflower, millet and suet to assist the residential and migratory species and to improve birding opportunities for our patrons.
+Several bird feeders have been installed in front of viewing stand #3 providing niger seed, black oil sunflower, millet, mixed grain and suet to assist the residential and migratory species and to improve birding opportunities for our patrons.

-Three hunting blinds were prepared for the autumn waterfowl hunting season as usual.
-However due to the extreme lateness of the corn harvest this past season no actual hunting occurred.
-This season’s crop rotation and a better harvest period should eliminate the issue this year.
+Three hunting blinds and parking lots were prepared for the autumn waterfowl hunting season as usual.
+An early harvest of the soyabean fields followed by the planting of winter wheat provided an excellent hunting field this past autumn.
+The hunting blinds were well used with new hunters making use of the opportunity.
 Please note that small game, deer and turkey hunting are not permitted at AWMA nor is any target or practice shooting.